-Wind farms in Indiana towns are here, there, and everywhere!
-Okay, maybe that is a slight exaggeration but — there are a lot out there (particularly along I-65) and more popping up all the time.
+Okay, maybe that is a slight exaggeration but there are a lot out wind turbines (particularly along I-65) and more popping up all the time.

 Indiana Wind Farms